Founder

 Director of Youth Programming

-After graduating from the University of Tulsa, Jerusha spent six years as a high school teacher at Booker T. Washington before moving into her current role.
-She is a Thrive Tulsa alum and is currently pursuing her Masters in Social Work as a Zarrow Transition Scholar.
-She shares a home in Rose Crossings with her spouse, adult goddaughter, foster son, baby girl, and frequent neighbors and guests.
+After graduating from the University of Tulsa, Jerusha spent six years as a high school teacher at Booker T. Washington before completing her Master's in Social Work from OU-Tulsa and moving into her current role.
+She shares a home in Rose Crossings with her spouse, kids, and frequent neighbors and guests.

 Community Development Consultant